 OneShoreline is exploring the potential of using the Map of Future Conditions to host a wider suite of data for coastal, fluvial, and groundwater hazards in San Mateo County, as well as select data on human and asset vulnerability to these hazards.
-In the meantime, there are a suite of online maps and dashboards that illustrate this data, including the Our Coast Our Future Hazard Map, BCDC's Adapting to Rising Tides Bay Shoreline Flood Explorer and Tidal Datums Tool, USGS's Hazard Exposure and Mateo County Hazard Exposure Dashboard.
+In the meantime, there are a suite of online maps and dashboards that illustrate this data, including the Our Coast Our Future Hazard Map, BCDC's Adapting to Rising Tides Bay Shoreline Flood Explorer and Tidal Datums Tool, USGS's Hazard Exposure and Reporting Analytics website, and the San Mateo County Hazard Exposure Dashboard.